alonabas/social_media_app_backend/README.md

 # Backed for Social Media Application (Udemy GraphQL course project)
-GraphQL, Prisma, Typescript study project
+GraphQL, Prisma, Typescript study project.

-Provides authentication and authorization of user + manipulate (create/update/delete) user posts
+Provides authentication and authorization of user + manipulate (create/update/delete) user posts.

-Required Postgres database
+Requires Postgres database.

 To run it you need to have `.env` file where you put
 ```
 DATABASE_URL="postgres://<your postgres db configuration line>"
 JWT_PRIVATE_KEY="<Your jwt key>"